 Other federal government revenue relates to stimulus funding provided from the Australian Government in relation to the JobKeeper scheme.
-This amount is recognised in accordance with AASB 1058.
+This scheme ended during the prior financial year.
+This amount was recognised in accordance with AASB 1058.

 Business undertakings

 Cafs receives income from room hire.
 Income is recognised when performance obligations are met, that is when the rooms which have been hired are utilised.